rpg-for-humanity/m31/docs/Concept Overview.md

     🔁 Learning Method: Repetition → Recognition → Association → Memory

-**2. The Interworld Myth Lab (Cultural Insight Capsules)** The Myth Lab is a quiet hall of transparent capsules, each holding a glowing "Cultural Myth Entity."
+  **2. The Interworld Myth Lab (Cultural Insight Capsules)**
+    The Myth Lab is a quiet hall of transparent capsules, each holding a glowing "Cultural Myth Entity."
 These entities are symbolic forms of misunderstandings that float between cultures.
     When the player clicks a capsule, the entity whispers a cultural insight, such as:

     "Italians don't put cheese on fish."

     Next, the player is asked:
     "Why do you think this tradition exists?"
     The mission continues through:

-  Step1 - Multiple Choice (4 options)
+    **Step1: Multiple Choice (4 options)**
     Players choose the explanation that feels most logical to them.

-  Step 2 - Freeform Reasoning
+    **Step 2: Freeform Reasoning**
     Players type their own interpretation:

-  Step 3 - Social Poll Reveal
+    **Step 3: Social Poll Reveal**
     The screen reveals:
     “You answered like 63% of global players.”

     Or:

     “Only 12% chose your interpretation — a rare insight!”
     This turns cultural knowledge into a collective human experience, showing how different players interpret traditions.

  **3. The Interworld Behavior Lab (Social Insight Capsules)**

   This lab is focused on human behavior, conflict resolution, emotional triggers, & communication patterns.
   Aliens observed Earth and recorded scenes of misunderstandings, emotional reactions, and micro-conflicts.
   Player has to choose the answer that would lead to the best outcome for everyone involved.